fantashley/vaxalert/README.md

   -twilio-msg-sid string
         Twilio messaging sid
   -vaccine-type string
-        type of vaccine to search for in appointments
+        (not required) type of vaccine to search for in appointments
 ```

 #### config.json